-If your battery dies while you are out riding, you aren't totally out of luck — depending on which board you are on at least.
-The self-balancing models, like the Onewheel Pint or Onewheel+ XR, can't be ridden at all once they run out of power, so you are going to want to pay particular attention to the range of these boards when planning rides.
+If your battery dies while you are out riding, you aren't totally out of luck — depending on which board you are on, at least.
+Self-balancing models like the Onewheel Pint can't be ridden once they run out of power, so you'll want to pay particular attention to the range of these boards when planning rides.
 The hub motor boards are the exact opposite, as they can be ridden the same as a normal skateboard when the battery dies, with only a barely noticeable increase in rolling resistance.
 The belt-driven boards have a fairly noticeable amount of resistance compared to a normal skateboard when you are pushing them around manually but you can usually manage for short distances without too much suffering.

-When we range tested the Backfire G2 and the Skatebolt Breeze II, we saw solid results, earning them both a score of 6 out of 10.
+When we range tested the Backfire G2 and the Skatebolt Breeze II, we saw solid results.
 The Backfire G2 was able to provide top-notch fun for 12.4 miles and then crawled for another half mile before the battery finally lost all of its juice.
 The battery takes about 2 ½ hours to charge, but considering the speed, acceleration, and range, we think this is totally reasonable.

 The Skatebolt finished a bit short of the G2 at 12 miles, but the battery remained effective for just about the entire time.
 The Skatebolt doesn't have a very impressive charge time — it took us 3 and ½ hours to get it to 100% although the manufacturer claims that it will charge in 2.

-Finishing at the back of the group, the Teamgee H5 earned a 3 out of 10.
-This board did make it a little further than the Riptide R1, traveling for 7 miles before quitting.
-Unfortunately, it did start slowing down quite a bit after 5.5 miles and it took around 170 minutes to recharge.
+Finishing at the back of the group, the Teamgee H5 traveled for 7 miles before quitting.
+Unfortunately, it started slowing down quite a bit after 5.5 miles, and it took around 170 minutes to recharge.